Pavilion

 of Precious Clouds,

-also called Baoyunge in Chinese, is located to the west of
+also called Baoyunge in Chinese, is located to the west of the Tower of Buddhist Incense.
+It has another name --Bronze Pavilion.

 The pavilion was made of bronze, 7.75 meters in height and 207 tons